AbrahamYesgat/URLMS/README.md

 4. Open command line and enter the following command ```$ ./adb install "URLMS.apk" ``` on Mac or ```$ adb install "URLMS.apk"``` on Windows. (success message should appear on completion)

-The app should appear the application menu of the emulator.
+The app should appear in the application menu of the emulator.

 ----------------------------------
 HOW TO RUN DESKTOP APPLICATION